 Before we bring up the box, take note of the directory structure used by the Armbian build tool.
-When you read the lib/Vagrant file you’ll see that Vagrant automatically creates a directory for output.
-This is helpful as it enables you to easily retrieve your images from the host once built.
-It also speeds-up the build process by caching files used during the build.
-In addition, Vagrant creates the userscripts directory.
-This is where you’d put any files used to customize the build process.
+When you read the Vagrantfile you’ll see that Vagrant will mount local output and userpatches directories.
+This is helpful as it enables you to easily retrieve your images from the host once built, and customize the build process.

 Creating the Vagrant Guest Box Used to Build¶

 Let’s bring the box up.
 This might take a minute or two depending on your bandwidth and hardware.

 # We have to be in the same directory as the Vagrant file. cd build # And now we simply let vagrant create our box and bring it up. vagrant up # When the box has been installed we can get access via ssh. # (No need for passwords, Vagrant installs the keys we'll need.) vagrant ssh